solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 	}
 }

-// Merge left-over partial error sums into the vector accumulator haccumulate(error_sumv, staging_error);
+// Merge left-over partial error sums from the tail into the vector accumulator haccumulate(error_sumv, staging_error);

 // Only scalarize the result at the very end ...